“Should I go to Florence or Venice?”

 Deciding which is a better destination, Venice or Florence, is almost impossible, but a determining factor could be the itinerary you choose for your Italian holiday.
 Florence is easily reachable in just over an hour by train from Rome.
 Venice, by train or plane, is a little further away but will not let you regret even a minute of your trip.
 Putting yourself in the hands of an expert guide who really knows the city will certainly optimize your time there and will help you not only to explore the city’s sights, but also get to know its way of life, and create a personal and exclusive experience.

-Summer or winter, these two cities are the perfect destinations in every season and why not choose Florence or Venice for your honeymoon?
+Summer or winter, these two cities are the perfect destinations in every season and why not choose Florence or Venice for your honeymoon trip to Italy?
 If you don’t want to miss the opportunity to spend an extraordinary vacation in one of these dream destinations or, why not, in both of them, do not hesitate, contact us and we will customize your trip to make it unforgettable.